janestreet/opam-repository/README.md

 opam repo add janestreet-bleeding https://github.com/janestreet/opam-repository.git
 ```

-Note that the above url is not the one of this github repository.
-It
-is a mirror with static tarballs, which is more convenient to use.

 Some packages depend on unreleased versions of non-Jane Street packages.
 These
 can be made available with: